Ed.S. School Counseling

 Mercer’s Specialist in Education candidates are purposefully taught the constructs and actions inherent in these principles.
 Ethical conduct, commitment to the school and community, and research and data driven intervention are at the heart of becoming a Transformational School Counselor.

 Mercer University is accredited by the National Council for Accreditation of Teacher Education (NCATE); the Ed.S. in School Counseling is approved by the Georgia Professional Standards Commission (GaPSC).

 Mercer University counseling graduates have consistently averaged pass rates of 95% and above on their first attempt of the Counselor Preparation Comprehensive Examination (CPCE).
 Successful completion of the degree requirements will lead to eligibility for an upgrade of the candidate's Georgia S-5 level certification to the Georgia S-6 level certification through the Georgia Professional Standards Commission.
 Graduates will demonstrate advanced knowledge, skills, and professional practice beyond the master’s level of competence including theories and constructs that drive the profession of school counseling, experience in supervision and consultation, skills in research and evaluation, and a comprehensive understanding of the mission and activities of professional organizations related to school counseling.

-In addition to successful completion of the core curriculum required for obtainment of the degree, the graduate of the Educational Specialist in School Counseling Program will be able to demonstrate:
+In addition to successful completion of the core curriculum required for obtainment of the degree, the graduate of the Specialist in Education in School Counseling Program will be able to demonstrate:

 - Enhanced knowledge, skills, and attitudes of school counselors in order to support the academic achievement, career, and personal/social development of PK – 12 students in a multicultural society.